Home » New York » Bronx Zoo tickets

 The Bronx Zoo spans 265 acres, and navigating it on foot can sometimes be time-consuming and tiring.

-The Zoo Shuttle comes in handy as it takes visitors from Wild Asia at one end of the park to Zoo Center at the other.
+The Zoo Shuttle comes in handy as it takes visitors from Wild Asia at one end of the park to the Zoo Center at the other.

 Image: Bronxzoo.com